ianjhoffman/RigatoniModular/manuals/Loom.md

 #### Continuous Stride Mode = On

 This is a fully free-running mode.
 Because all partials can phase against each other this mode is good for synthesizing inharmonic bell-like sounds.
 At **Stride** values near an integer there will be pleasing subtle movement in the output waveform.
+At high settings of **Drive** (see the [Spectral & Amplitude Shaping Section](#spectral--amplitude-shaping-section)) this movement may clip rhythmically which can be a nice effect.

 ### Morphing